vasu-negi/Twitter/readme.md

 ## Build Process

-- Unzip file `unzip NegiYadav.zip`
+- Git Clone or Download the project.
 - `dotnet fsi --langversion:preview TwitterEngine.fsx numNodes numTweets` to run Twitter Engine script where `numNodes` is the number of users you want to run twitter engine. `numTweets` is the number of tweets that needs to simulate.
 The same values must be passed to client.
 - And then run `dotnet fsi --langversion:preview Main.fsx numNodes numTweets` to run User Engine script where `numNodes` is the number of users you want to run simulator/tester for. `numTweets` is the number of tweets that needs to simulate.
 - `dotnet fsi --langversion:preview ZipfTwitterEngine.fsx numNodes numTweets` to run Twitter Engine script with zipf distribution where `numNodes` is the number of users you want to run twitter engine. `numTweets` is the number of tweets that needs to simulate.
 The same values must be passed to client.